debiki/ty-vendors/source/README-windows.txt

         work out of the box (without manually installing a Perl).

-    *   Deliver an alternative Win32/Win64 binary package built with best debuggin capabilities (like enabling NGINX debugging logs, disabling C compiler optimizations, and enabling all the assertions and checks).
+    *   Deliver an alternative Win32/Win64 binary package built with best debugging capabilities (like enabling NGINX debugging logs, disabling C compiler optimizations, and enabling all the assertions and checks).

 Details About The Building Process
     Usually you do not need to worry about how the Win32/Win64 binaries were